mgpopolo/java-sms-tutorial/README.md

 	}

 That's all!
 Run the project, and you will see "Hello, world!" appear as an SMS to the phone number you entered.
+That's how easy is it to send Java SMS with Sinch.

 **Note about sending quotes in your message**: If you want to send a message like **Jordan says "hi"**, you will need to put 3 backslashes before the quotes that you want to show up in the message.